Inuit Ceramics

 In 1962 in Kangiqliniq (Rankin Inlet), a nickel mine that underpinned the local economy was closed, leaving many without a steady income.
 The Department of Northern Affairs and Natural Resources launched the Rankin Inlet Ceramics Project, which they believed might function as an alternative industry.
 The CBC notes that “similar arts projects had proven successful elsewhere in the Arctic, with prints and stone carvings in high demand in southern markets.
 Officials decided ceramics would be an appropriate niche for the area.”
 This decision was in part due to the area’s scarcity of stone suitable for carving—the region’s rock is very hard and porous—even though local artists like John TiktakGeorge Arluk and John Kavik were already known in southern Canada for their sculptures.

 The Quebecois ceramicist Claude Grenier came to the region in 1963 to launch the project at the newly created Arts and Crafts Centre, which welcomed both established Inuit carvers and novices to participate.
-Clay offered artists the ability work indoors through long winters, whereas carvers work outside to avoid inhaling stone dust.
+Clay offered artists the ability work indoors through long winters.
 The medium also allowed for new forms that would be too complex to render in stone.
 While at first Grenier and his artists used imported southern clay, soon they switched to a local variety harvested from the Kangiqliniq riverbanks, which they mixed with crushed particles of local rock.
 With it, they created experimental ceramics with bold glazes and bright colours.

 The ceramics that did make it to market in the late 60s and early 70s received modest interest from collectors.
-A reason commonly given for their low performance is that they were not perceived by conservative Southern collectors as being “authentically Inuit.”
-New glazes and techniques were introduced to boost sales, but demand remained sluggish.
+A reason commonly given for their low performance is that they were not perceived as being “authentically Inuit” by Southern collectors.
+Despite new glazes and techniques introduced to boost sales, demand remained sluggish.
 Grenier retired in 1977, and the government’s ceramic program closed shortly thereafter.

-Ceramic art flourishes in the Arctic today, through the efforts of artists and galleries, such as Matchbox Gallery, a workshop and exhibition space founded in 1991 by American artists Jim Shirley and his wife Sue Shirley.
+Fast forward and making ceramic art in the Arctic finally starts to flourish through the efforts of artists and galleries, such as Matchbox Gallery, a workshop and exhibition space founded in 1991 by American artists Jim Shirley and his wife Sue Shirley.
 More recently, in 2020, southern ceramist Shary Boyle collaborated with Kangiqliniq artists on the major exhibition Earthlings, introducing the extraordinary ceramics created at the Matchbox Gallery to contemporary art audiences across Canada.

 From back right to front left: Eli Tikeayak, Charlie Panigoniak, John Kavik, Michael Angutituak, John Okalik, Claude Grenier, Laurent Aksadjuak, unidentified artist, and Yvo Samgushak in Kangiqliniq, 1965.
 Photo by George Swinton, courtesy of the University of Manitoba archives.